mattrussell2/gradescope-autograder/README.md

 * Bug - sometimes, when parallel compilation is done, intermediate files are not being managed well -- multiple processes are trying to compile the same dependency, and things fail with a message like "xxx.o deleted".
 Clearly, the best possible scenario would be to build each .o file once, but not sure how to do this; a separate build directory for each test seems like overkill.
 It might be wise to nix parallel compilation, or to separate the num_jobs param into two, one for num parallel compilation jobs, and one for parallel test running jobs.

 # Changelog
+## [1.1.7] - 2022-8-1
+* 'Breaking Change' related to canonicalization.
+* Changed
+    * `bin/autograde.py` - added `testset.toml` config variable `ccizer_args` - this is a dictionary of arguments to pass to the canonicalization function.
+    * `bin/autograde.py` - canonicalization function now takes 4 arguments instead of 1 - arguments now include:
+      * student output
+      * reference output
+      * test name
+      * canonicalizer options
+These arguments will be provided by default to the canonicalization function.
+For backwards compatibility, change the paramters of your canonicalization function to include `*args`.

 ## [1.1.6] - 2022-7-28
 * Changed
   * `bin/autograde.py` - `autograde.py` now correctly handles the case where  `"#{testname}"` is provided as the value of the `executable` variable in the `testset.toml` file for a test.